This glossary contains general terms used in the payments industry and should help you demystify the world of payments.

 Hosted Payment Pages (HPP)

+Hosted Payment Pages is one of Adyen's older payment solutions.
 These are web pages hosted by Adyen that can be integrated with an ecommerce site to provide payment functionality.
 In this case, a shopper is redirected from a merchant's site to the hosted payment page provided by Adyen.
 This helps merchants greatly reduce their scope of PCI compliance.

 A hosted payment page can be customized with the use of skins to better match the whole UI and experience of the merchant's site, and/or to be optimized for mobile devices.

 Although hosted payment pages are an easy way to integrate a website with the plataforma de pagamentos da Adyen, we recommend using Pay by Link, or you can integrate with Drop-in or Components for a better shopper experience.

 In-app payments (or Mobile payments)

 Electronic payments made by shoppers via mobile apps.
 These payments are usually made with cards or local payment methods, and utilize either native mobile APIs or web pages optimized for mobile (also called as mobile web).